11 Money-Saving Secrets Every Target Shopper Absolutely Needs to Know

 If you do go into a physical store, you’ll need to know the secrets of the Target markdown tag.
 Check the upper right corner of those little red tags for the markdown percentage.
 The lower left corner of the tag will tell you the original price.

 Also, prices ending in $0.04 usually indicate that the item has been marked down multiple times and will probably not going any lower.
 But, those ending in $0.06 or $0.08 have a chance at further markdowns.

-6. Bank 5% Cashback Every Time You Make a Purchase
+9. Bank 5% Off Every Time You Shop at Target

-Target’s branded RED debit and credit cards offer an insane 5% cash back on every purchase you make at the store and online (excluding prescriptions).
+Target’s branded RED debit and credit cards offer an insane 5% off on every purchase you make at the store and online (excluding prescriptions).

 There’s no annual fee on the credit card, but if you don’t want to add another card to your credit report, just go with the debit card.
 It links right to your existing checking account for Target purchases making it a mindless way to save every time you walk in the store.

-Let’s say you spend $150/week on groceries at Target -- that’s $390 in cash back that could go right into your savings account each year!
+Let’s say you spend $150/week on groceries at Target — that’s $390 saved that could go right into your savings account each year!